ipfs/ipfs-docs/docs/how-to/host-git-repo.md

 Note: make sure to change out that hash for yours.

-Now, you may be asking "Well, what good is a Git repository that I can't change anything on?"
+Now, you may be asking, "Well, what good is a Git repository that I can't change anything on?"
 Here's one use case.
 Say you program in Go.
 For those who don't know, Go uses version control paths for its imports, i.e:

 ```go
 import (